High Blood Pressure in Children and Teens

 pressure.

-For example, if a child's blood pressure is 110/70 mmHg, 110 is the systolic blood
+example, if a child's blood pressure is 110/70 mmHg, 110 is the systolic blood pressure

-High blood pressure (hypertension) means that the pressure inside the arteries is
+blood pressure (hypertension) means that the pressure inside the arteries is too high.

 be high.

-pressure is high when the heart relaxes, then the diastolic pressure will be
+If the pressure is high when the heart relaxes, then the diastolic pressure will

 -